OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 Before diving into the configuration, let's take a step back and look at some use cases.
 Hopefully, at the end of the article, we meet all of them.

-- As a developer, I want to be able to make and push changes to Application B without affecting the work of other teams working on Application A.
+- As a developer on Team C, I want to be able to make and push changes to Application B without affecting the work of other teams working on Application A.
 - As a developer working on Application A, I want to be able to pull changes made to Application B once they are completed and verified.
 - As a developer, I always want to be able to test what is currently in production in a non-production environment.
 - As a developer, I want to be able to make changes and push them up for verification from a business owner without affecting my team.
 - As a developer on Application A, I want to know what version of Application B I am connecting to and testing against.
-- As a developer, I want to be able to push a hotfix directly to staging without having to go through development or testing first.
+- As a developer on Team A, I want to be able to push a hotfix directly to staging without having to go through development or testing first.
-- As a developer, I want to be able to push my team's changes to a testing area where customers can provide feedback.
+- As a developer on Team A, I want to be able to push my team's changes to a testing area where customers can provide feedback.
 Getting customer feedback isn't going to happen all the time, but I would like that opportunity.

 As stated earlier, we are going to use Octopus Deploy's [multi-tenancy feature](https://octopus.com/multi-tenant-deployments) to solve this.
 I chose this solution over creating separate environments for teams and developers for a few reasons.

 1) When you add a new environment, you don't know all the variables you need to configure.
 With Octopus Deploy's multi-tenancy feature there is a concept of variable templates.
-If a tenant is missing a variable, there is an indicator in the UI.
+If a tenant is missing a variable, there is an indicator in the UI and a central place to configure them.
 2) It keeps the lifecycle simple.
 I am in the camp that any given instance of Octopus Deploy should have 10 or fewer environments.
 3) It can scale up as the teams and developers grow.
-When someone new starts I can add them as a tenant and get a testing sandbox configured for them in minutes.
+When someone new starts it is easy to add them as a tenant and get a testing sandbox configured for them in minutes.

 ## Tenant Tags

-I am going to create a tenant tag set called `Tenant Type` for grouping and organizational purposes.
+To kick this off, I am going to create a tenant tag set called `Tenant Type` for grouping and organizational purposes.
 Based on the use cases, I am going to need three tags in the `Tenant Type` tag set.

 - Release (main or master and hotfix)
 - Teams (for the team to test with)